getzola/zola/docs/content/documentation/getting-started/configuration.md

 # When set to "true", all png files in static and content are optimized.
 # Note: when set png files are only optimized during zola build, never using zola serve, because it is too slow.
+# Warning enabling this option can slow down the build process.
 optimize_png = false

 # When optimize_png is set to true this value defined the level of optimization of png files.
 Allowed values 1-6.